crestbala/firekit/README.md

 ### About

-What if SaaS was a single executable file you own and host on a cheap cloud machine, with a public web interface, a backend API, no subscription, and optional at-cost intelligence via providers like OpenAI, Google, or Anthropic?
+Back to the future: What if SaaS was a single executable file you own and host on a cheap cloud machine, with a public web interface, a backend API, no subscription, and optional at-cost intelligence via providers like OpenAI, Google, or Anthropic?
 [Try the live demo](https://your-software.fly.dev/).

 <br>
 <br>